iok-ui/DiSTAP/README.md

 2. **Shade avoidance stress**
    - Example script: `example_ShadeAvoidanceStress.m`
    - Study folder: `study_ShadeAvoidanceStress`
+   - Used to generate the panels in Figure 3 of the manuscript.

 3. **High temperature stress**
    - Example script: `example_HighTemperatureStress.m`